-Murray State’s Art & Design Photography curriculum includes traditional black and white photography, digital color photography, antique photographic processes, and introduction to video art.
-Currently, the department is working on making the gradual shift from teaching analog to digital in the Introduction to Photography course.
+Photography curriculum includes traditional black and white photography, digital color photography, antique photographic processes, and an introduction to video art.

-Facilities The wet darkroom area has 2,846 square feet of studio space open 24 hours a day, including seminar space, a basic hot-light studio setup, a gang darkroom with fourteen enlargers, as well as individual darkroom spaces for students with an emphasis in this discipline.
+The traditional flim darkroom area has 2,846 square feet of studio space, with 24 hour access, including seminar space, a basic hot-light studio setup, a gang darkroom with fourteen enlargers, and six individual darkroom spaces for students with an emphasis in photography.

 The digital photography classroom has 18 Apple iMacs with video editing capabilities, Epson scanners, Epson inkjet photo printers medium and large format.